Motorcycles and the Dangers of Tunnel Vision

 Is there anything we can do?

-We can be aware of this behavior/condition and make sure we plan every turn and every move in advance and in detail.
+We can be aware of this behaviour/condition and make sure we plan every turn and every move in advance and in detail.
 This may help avoiding the stressful situations which put our vision in a tunnel vision mode.

 We can also practice and train ourselves to use our peripheral vision by concentrating and being more aware of it.
 We may discover it can handle any movement on the road, even a number of movements at a time, and can ignore the unnecessary details which fills up the tunnel and prevent us from finding solutions to stressful situations.